We're overdue for a shift toward a more just, cooperative and ecologically sustainable culture. If not now, when?

 So play it safe.If you're opting to change locales, consider moving to higher ground.

-Might be a good idea to avoid settling in floodplains or along coast lines, or in the riparian zones of our waterways.Even if the climate were to stay relatively predictable,we should try to keep our homes and industries away from our waterways - those precious transition zones where life renews itself over and over.
+Might be a good idea to avoid settling in floodplains or along coast lines, or in the riparian zones of our waterways.Even if the climate could somehow stay relatively predictable,we should still keep our homes and industries away from our waterways - those precious transition zones where life renews itself over and over.

 Consider this: If we focus primarily on taking good care of :